ibm-cloud-docs/sell/tutorial-onboard-bundle.md

 {: toc-services="Registry"}
 {: toc-completion-time="45m"}

 This tutorial walks you through how to onboard a Certified Operator bundle from a {{site.data.keyword.redhat_notm}} registry.
-By completing this tutorial, you learn how to import the {{site.data.keyword.redhat_full}} {{site.data.keyword.openshiftshort}} Operator bundle, configure the deployment, license, and other details, and validate that the Operator bundle can be installed on a cluster.
+By completing this tutorial, you learn how to import the {{site.data.keyword.redhat_full}} {{site.data.keyword.openshiftshort}} Operator bundle, configure a deployment, license, and other details, and validate that the Operator bundle can be installed on a cluster.
 {: shortdesc}

 This tutorial is one of four in a series that demonstrates how to onboard and publish a sample Operator bundle from the {{site.data.keyword.redhat_notm}} {{site.data.keyword.openshiftshort}} Certified registry.
-It uses a fictitious company that's called *Example Corp*.
+It uses a fictitious company called *Example Corp*.
 As you complete the tutorial, adapt each step to fit your product's needs.

 ## Before you begin